 Austria's AI workforce is not a graduate cohort.
 It is a mid-career professional class.
-Mean seniority sits at 3.09 / 7, between Senior and Manager.
-Only 9 % of AI professionals are entry-level vs 32 % of non-AI, a 3.6× gap that reflects AI's status as a skilled, experience-intensive domain.
+Mean seniority sits at 3.11 / 7, just past the Manager threshold.
+Only 6 % of AI professionals are entry-level vs 23 % of non-AI, a 3.8× gap that reflects AI's status as a skilled, experience-intensive domain.

-This is the core strategic tension: the Analyst+Senior bulge (62 %) is the backbone of capability, but a 9 % entry-level floor sits one point above the renewal line, the empirical 8 % threshold below which a workforce ages without replacement.
-And at Director and above, non-AI salaries exceed AI: a senior technical pay inversion that pushes the best contributors to leave.
+This is the core strategic tension: the Analyst+Manager bulge (60 %) is the backbone of capability, but a 6 % entry-level floor signals an even thinner renewal pipeline than previously visible.
+And at C-Suite, non-AI salaries exceed AI by ~5 %: a senior technical pay inversion that pushes the best contributors to leave.

 Seniority distribution — AI vs non-AI workforce

-- At Director and above, AI and non-AI shares converge — AI has not yet created a disproportionate senior leadership class.
+- At C-Suite, non-AI is over-represented (7 %) compared to AI (3 %) — AI has not yet created a senior leadership class.

 Seniority distribution by AI tier